Australia's participation in regional economic architecture

 - The East Asia Summit (EAS) is a regional leaders' forum for strategic dialogue and cooperation on key challenges facing the East Asian region.
 Membership of the EAS comprises the ten ASEAN Member States, Australia, China, India, Japan, the Republic of Korea, New Zealand, the United States and Russia.

 - The Trans-Pacific Partnership Agreement (TPP) negotiations are building on the Trans-Pacific Strategic Economic Partnership Agreement (P4) between Brunei Darussalam, Chile, New Zealand and Singapore, which entered into force in 2006.
-TPP negotiations commenced in March 2010, and now include the P4 Parties and Australia, Canada, Malaysia, Mexico, Peru, the United States and Vietnam.
+TPP negotiations commenced in March 2010, and now include the P4 Parties and Australia, Canada, Japan, Malaysia, Mexico, Peru, the United States and Vietnam.